EddieChoCho/tech_notes/Java/JavaConcurrencyInPractice.md

     * Intrinsic locking can be used to guarantee that one thread sees the effects of another in a predictable manner.
     * Locking is not just about mutual exclusion; it is also about memory visibility.
 To ensure that all threads see the most up-to-date values of shared mutable variables, the reading and writing threads must synchronize on a common lock.
     * Notes from Thinking in Java:
       * Brian’s Rule of Synchronization:
-                * If you are writing a variable that might next be read by another thread, or reading a variable that might have last been written by another thread, you must use synchronization, and further, both the reader and the writer must synchronize using the same monitor lock.
-            * This is an important point: Every method that accesses a critical shared resource must be synchronized or it won’t work right.
+      * If you are writing a variable that might next be read by another thread, or reading a variable that might have last been written by another thread, you must use synchronization, and further, both the reader and the writer must synchronize using the same monitor lock. * This is an important point: Every method that accesses a critical shared resource must be synchronized, or it won’t work right.

 * Volatile Variables
     * When a field is declared volatile, the compiler and runtime are put on notice that this variable is shared and that operations on it should not be reordered with other memory operations.